segFaultCity/ZephyrGroup3/README.md

 Navigate to Documents/zephyr in the terminal

 Run the command
-`source zephyr/bin/activate`
+`source ~/Documents/zephyr/zephyr/bin/activate`

 Now navigate to our project folder in the terminal inside the zephyr venv
-`cd zephyrproject/zephyr/Zephyr-Group-3/Project`
+`cd ~/Documents/zephyr/zephyrproject/zephyr/Zephyr-Group-3/Project`

-Next compile the project
+Next, compile the project
 `make -f Makefile.posix`

 To run the project run the command